Reboot (Brooks & Dunn album)

-Reboot is the eleventh studio album by American country music duo Brooks & Dunn, released on April 5, 2019, through Arista Nashville.
+Reboot is the twelfth studio album by American country music duo Brooks & Dunn, released on April 5, 2019, through Arista Nashville.
 The album features re-recorded versions of 12 of the duo's songs, done as collaborations with other country music artists.
 Reboot was produced by Dann Huff.
 It debuted at number eight on the US Billboard 200.

 Content

 The album includes twelve renditions of Brooks & Dunn's previous singles, each done with featured vocals from another country music artist.
 Regarding the creation of the album, duo member Kix Brooks said that "we didn't do any production meetings about how we might cut these things", while Ronnie Dunn said that "Each artist came at it from a different angle", noting that Jon Pardi in particular did not want to make any musical alterations on "My Next Broken Heart".
 The duo announced the track listing on February 21, after having released three of the album's tracks on social media: "My Next Broken Heart", along with "Brand New Man" with Luke Combs and "Believe" with Kane Brown.
 Dann Huff produced the entire album, with co-production from Kacey Musgraves on her rendition of "Neon Moon".
 The album is Brooks & Dunn's first studio release since 2007's Cowboy Town.